Why Jerry Storch, CEO of Hudson’s Bay, Is Wrong About Ecommerce

 We did know that Amazon wasn’t making any money.
 But then maybe that’s the plan!!
 Its called a loss leader!

 The problem with Storch’s position is that he’s speaking from a comfortable and secure place: The Bay is doing well.
 They sell a number of middle to high-end products.
-They’re fairly unique in the Canadian marketplace – for now, anyways.
+They’re fairly unique in the Canadian marketplace – for now, anyway.
 Here’s a list of all the retailers coming to Canada in the near future: take a look at how many of them have similar retail models to The Bay, and how many of them have considerably better omni-channel presence than The Bay.

 The problem with Storch’s position is it’s business-centric instead of consumer-centric.
-Consumer-centric is the future: the entire premise behind omni-channel or what ever channel retailing is to be present in all the ways and places that consumers like to shop, and giving consumers the experience and customer service they crave.
+Consumer-centric is the future: the entire premise behind omni-channel or whatever channel retailing is to be present in all the ways and places that consumers like to shop, and giving consumers the experience and customer service they crave.
 Storch even says it in his presentation.
-However it would seem that Storch and The Bay are throwing all this to the wind, instead telling the marketplace that consumers will shop in the ways that HBC tells them to shop.
+However it would seem that Storch and The Bay are throwing all this to the wind, instead of telling the marketplace that consumers will shop in the ways that HBC tells them to shop.
 Worked well in my story above, didn’t it.

-But the even larger problem here is that Storch is telling other Canadian retailers to neglect online channels in favour of sticking with the traditional bricks-and-mortar model of olde.
+But the even larger problem here is that Storch is telling other Canadian retailers to neglect online channels in favour of sticking with the traditional brick-and-mortar model of olde.
 If you’re a follower of our blog, you’ll know that VL just spent a considerable amount of time through a Financial Post article, Infographic, and Webinar (which you can now watch live on-demand by clicking the button in the right-hand bar of our blog) bemoaning the sorry state of ecommerce adoption by Canadian retailers.
 But then we aren’t HBC so who cares right?

-While omni-channel, every channel, too many channel universe might not be right for every company, Storch’s opinion coming from a position of power and success could negatively impact retailers who are struggling in their bricks-and-mortar stores and looking for a difference maker like ecommerce.
+While omni-channel, every channel, too many channel universe might not be right for every company, Storch’s opinion coming from a position of power and success could negatively impact retailers who are struggling in their bricks-and-mortar stores and looking for a difference-maker like ecommerce.
 My question to Storch is ultimately: Why discourage other retailers from being online?
 What good does it do for The Bay, Canadian retailers, or the Canadian economy both online and offline?

 I am, to say the least, baffled by Storch’s position.
 Perhaps if he had chosen his words more carefully, his talk could have been constructed as why bricks-and-mortar retailers should be paying attention to the amazing experiences The Bay is constructing at some of their bricks and mortar locations for their customers, like the one below and how the brand is changing to make The Bay a destination.

 I still believe that Storch is making a possibly fatal misstep in not unifying this ‘live’ unique experience with an effective digital counterpart that can provide the user with a useful platform to search for ‘shaving kits’ properly the first time.
 But in that regard, time will tell.
-If you attended STORE 2015 we would love to hear your feed back and comments.
+If you attended STORE 2015 we would love to hear your feedback and comments.

 Want to see how VL can help your ecommerce and omni-channel stores run better?
 Book a pressure-free phone call with our integration experts!